Lynx-Huang/allxonTest/docs/Build a Plugin Package.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Plugin Package is a uniform format to archive your Plugin, and you can distribute your Plugin on Plugin Center by Plugin Package.
+A **plugin package** is a uniform format in which your plugin is archived.
+You can distribute your plugin on the Plugin Center by plugin package.

-## Deployment
+## Deploy the Plugin Package

-Following step will teach you how to pack your Plugin Package from source.
+Follow the instructions below to pack your plugin package from the source.

 ### Deploy from Local